 The corona crisis is entering a new phase throughout Europe, including the Netherlands.
 Code red, so to speak.
-Eating and drinking establishments are or are closing, more and more measures are being taken that paralyze social life.
+Food and beverage outlets have closed or are closing, and more and more measures are taking place that paralyze social life.
 The hospitality, travel and entertainment sectors are currently being hit the hardest, but other industries will follow.
-Because the economy is also getting infected. comes the Ecommercesector will soon be the winner?
-Are Ecommerce and corona allies unwillingly?
+Because the economy is also getting infected.
+Will the Ecommerce sector soon emerge as the winner?
+To be Ecommerce and corona willy-nilly allies?

 Let us state first of all that the corona crisis no knows winners, but only losers.
 However, viewed from economic interests, one sector delivers more than the other.
 It is obvious to assume that Ecommerce will benefit from the crisis.
 After all, consumers are advised to stay at home as much as possible and close in many countries not essential shops by government order.
 The pharmacy and supermarket or grocery store remain accessible, but for all other purchases, citizens are dependent on online retail channels.
 Food is also increasingly being ordered online.
 In that sense, Ecommerce and corona seem like best buddies.